GPUOpen-Tools/radeon_gpu_profiler/docs/source/event_timing.rst

-The user can also right-click on any of the events and navigate to Wavefront occupancy or Pipeline state panes, as well as Barriers, Most expensive events and Context rolls panes within Overview tab, and view the selected event in these panes, as well as in the side panels.
+The user can also right-click on any of the events and navigate to Wavefront occupancy or Pipeline state panes, as well as Barriers, Most expensive events and Context rolls panes within the Overview tab, and view the selected event in these panes, as well as in the side panels.

 **Wavefront occupancy and event timing window synchronization**